chinliong/testprac/SONARQUBE_INTEGRATION.md

    - Ensure tests run before SonarQube analysis
    - Verify lcov.info file is generated in coverage/
    - Check sonar.javascript.lcov.reportPaths setting

+5. **GitHub Actions: "This action is deprecated"**
+   - Updated to use `SonarSource/sonarcloud-github-action@v2.3.0`
+   - Avoid using `@master` versions in production

+6. **GitHub Actions: "Failed to query server version"**
+   - This occurs when using local SonarQube actions for SonarCloud
+   - Make sure you're using the correct SonarCloud action
+   - Verify your SONAR_TOKEN is for SonarCloud, not local SonarQube

 ### Best Practices